 I was recently asked what are the "must sees" in Jupiter.
 I have outlined seven things that should not be missed when visiting this area.
 Not surprising, they all involve water in one way or another.
-Don't miss my 3other posts about Jupiter:
+Don't miss my other posts about Jupiter and Palm Beach County:

 Blowing Rocks Nature Preserve

 On Jupiter Island, just north of Coral Cove Park, is Blowing Rocks Nature Preserve.
 This 79 acre protected area contains some of the most interesting beachfront in Florida.
 The park is named for the rocky shoreline created by exposed Anastasia limestone.
 During high tides, the wave crash into these rocks created the beautiful water display pictured above.
 Blowing Rocks Preserve protects not only the coastline but the turtles that nest there and the eco-systems that thrive on coastal barrier islands.
 Besides swimming, snorkeling and scuba diving, there are 3 nature trails and an Education Center.
 The preserve is currently open Wednesday to Sunday from 9:00 am to 4:30.
 Check their website for changes in operating hours and special events.

 Jonathan Dickinson State Park